THE GREAT HOUSES OF NAISSUS

 The Vang host struck from the west while Jaroslaw’s banners advanced from the east.
 Their invasion was swift, their intent decisive.
 But it was met with a fury neither duke had foreseen.
 Duke Filip of Duskhaven fell in the first clash, yet his son, the young Waldemar, rose like a storm from the ashes.
 At dusk on the third day, Waldemar shattered the Vang lines and drove them back into the marsh from which they had come.

-The retreat of Night Harbour was bitter and blood-soaked.
+The retreat of Night Harbor was bitter and blood-soaked.
 Clan-chiefs who had followed Janiz out of loyalty now questioned the war; others whispered that the marsh had turned against them for striking a realm that had never raised blade against their own.
 Janiz capitulated soon after, his council refusing to send a single warrior more.
 Alone and exposed, Kazimir Jaroslaw sued for peace.

 Yet the consequences of their failure would reach far beyond the borders of Duskhaven.

-When the Nazhirite Oracles interpreted the defeat as a sign of weakness in the southern realms, Night Harbour braced for a reckoning.
+When the Nazhirite Oracles interpreted the defeat as a sign of weakness in the southern realms, Night Harbor braced for a reckoning.
 It came only years later, when the Invasion of Eastgate threatened to drown the world in foreign fire.
 And in that moment, the Vang line faced a choice: cling to old shame, or forge something greater from its remnants.

 Duke Janiz’s son, Toomas Vang, chose the latter.
 Young, untested, and determined to cleanse his house’s name, he rallied the marsh-clans and marched beside Waldemar of Duskhaven and Boris Lipski of Lublin.
 Together, the three broke the siege of Eastgate and hurled the invaders back into the sea.